stampf/scaffolding-for-a-sustainable-p2p-humanity/how.md

 ## A roadmap for a global syntegration would look like the following:

+Let's breakdown this into smaller chunks.
+The three macro steps are:
+1. Draft the document idea (what you're currently reading at http://bit.ly/UP-draft)
+1. Build a scaffolding group of initiators to design and build the United People (UP) organization (not all 12 topics need to be represented, though the most the better)
+1. Launch the UP org and organize/run that systemic re/new building of the UP society at a global and local level

+Now, if we detail a bit more the preceding, we would have:
+0. Write this paper
-1. Gathering interesting people to contribute to the improvement of this paper
+1. Gather interested people to contribute to the improvement of this paper
+2. Publicize the initiative and gather a wider participation
+3. Scaffold the future UP organization (ie, detail how the VSM structure will function on a global down to local levels, exchanges, communication, support, financing if possible, etc.)
-2. Finalizing the list of the 12 topics or so to be addressed by the syntegration
+3. Finalizing the list of the 12 topics or so to be addressed by the UP org
-3. Publicize the initiative and gather participation
+4. Launch the UP-org and invite the world to contribute through local and less-local/more-global gatherings
-4. Organize the work groups (in the original syntegration, there are 20 of them each participating in 2 topics and criticizing 2 others) around the 12 topics.
+4. Organize the syntegration around the 12 topics on a permanent basis
 5. Finalize the roadmaps for all the topics and publish them
-6. Turn the roadmaps into action as defined in them — ie, launch the initiative, the transformation of the world
+6. Turn the roadmaps into action as defined in them — ie, launch the initiative, the transformation of the world and keep the ball rolling (sustain the momentum)
-7. Build the permanent United Peers structure to support the global movement

 ## What’s the vision?